JustinBui22/wandermate-fullstack/frontend/README.md

 5. The new access/refresh values are stored and the original request is retried once.
 6. Unrecoverable `401`, token-verification failure, or explicit invalid-session responses clear local tokens through `sessionLifecycle.ts`.
 7. A resource-permission `403` does not automatically log the user out.
+8. Browser builds rely on the backend CORS policy allowing the frontend origin plus `Authorization`, `Session-Token`, and `Refresh-Token` headers.

 ## Role-aware UI